SantosRAC/SantosRAC/content/active_initiaves/index.md

  ## Bioinfo Meetings no CCA

- * Active meetings to discuss bioinformatics, science communication (in bioinformatics), coding (for bioinformatics), and bioinformatics in high school
+ * Active meetings to discuss bioinformatics, science communication (in bioinformatics), coding (for bioinformatics), and bioinformatics in high school.
+Check out [our repository](https://gitlab.com/SantosRAC/BioinfoMeetingsCCA) (in Portuguese)